Semantic-Org/Learn-Semantic/server/documents/guide/expert.html.eco.md

     @icon        : 'spanish';
   </div>

-  <div class="ui warning message">A package manager for distributing semantic themes is in the works, but does not yet exist.
-Please check back for more information.</div>
+  <div class="ui warning message">A package manager for distributing semantic themes is in the works, but does not yet exist.</div>

   <h3 class="ui header">Variables in Semantic</h3>